Alex Jones’ Damning Texts ACCIDENTALLY Sent to Sandy Hook Lawyer

 On Wednesday, attorney Mark Bankston informed a seemingly stunned Jones that he had evidence this was untrue.

 “Did you know [that] 12 days ago your attorneys messed up and sent me an entire digital copy of your entire cell phone, with every text message you’ve sent for the past two years?” he asked.
-“And when informed, [they] did not take any steps to identify it as privileged?”
+“And when informed, [they] did not take any steps to identify it as privileged, or protected in any way?”

 Jones replied, “If I was mistaken, I was mistaken.
 You’ve got the text messages right there.”